-This article first appeared on SonicScoop.com.
+This article on sharing backend royalties first appeared on SonicScoop.com.
 I reprint it here and encourage you to check out their super informative site!
 Also – You could come across affiliate links, and I may get a commission from sales.

 Imagine this scene.
 You’ve laid down an incredible piano part, a great vocal, and a passable drum line.
 You’re thinking this song would really be better with a real drummer, and you know just the person.
 You call them up, send them the track and they love it.
 You know how to integrate their performance, you know how to be flexible and collaborative, and you’re confident the track will soar because of your friend’s influence.